noir-lang/noir/docs/docs/explainers/explainer-writing-noir.md

 ### Coding for circuits - a paradigm shift

-In zero knowledge cryptography, code is compiled to arithmetic gates called "circuits", and gate count is the significant cost.
-Depending on the backend this is linearly proportionate to proving time, and so from a product point this should be kept as low as possible.
+In zero knowledge cryptography, code is compiled to "circuits" consisting of arithmetic gates, and gate count is the significant cost.
+Depending on the proving system this is linearly proportionate to proving time, and so from a product point this should be kept as low as possible.

-Whilst writing efficient code for web apps and solidity has a few key differences, writing efficient circuits have a different set of considerations.
+Whilst writing efficient code for web apps and Solidity has a few key differences, writing efficient circuits have a different set of considerations.
 It is a bit of a paradigm shift, like writing code for GPUs for the first time...

-Eg drawing a circle at (0, 0) of radius `r`:
+For example, drawing a circle at (0, 0) of radius `r`:
 - For a single CPU thread,
 ```
 for theta in 0..2*pi {